A deputy and two men schemed to plant over 50 bags of drugs in a man’s car in a revenge plot, authorities say

 Custodio had a “personal hatred for our victim,” Marceno, the sheriff, said.
 According to Custodio’s arrest warrant, the real estate broker was a witness in a previous case against Custodio, which led to Custodio losing his nursing license, pleading guilty to crimes and spending time in jail.
 Investigators did not provide further details about the previous charges.

 Pretending to be a man named Shane Carroll, Custodio emailed the real estate broker about buying a home in Fort Myers and arranged for the two of them to meet at 5 p.m. on Dec.
 15, the arrest warrant says.
-Since the victim would recognize Custodio, Snider attended the meeting, pretending to be Carroll, and brought with him a black briefcase with the drugs inside, investigators said.
+Because the victim would recognize Custodio, Snider attended the meeting, pretending to be Carroll, and brought with him a black briefcase containing the drugs, investigators said.

-The two met up in a parking lot, and Snider — as Carroll — allegedly got into the broker’s car and put the briefcase in the back seat before the two drove to a property.
+The two met in a parking lot, and Snider — as Carroll — allegedly got into the broker’s car and put the briefcase in the back seat before the two drove to a property.
 After viewing the home, Snider spent several minutes rifling through the briefcase, claiming he was looking for paperwork, investigators said.
 But the victim grew suspicious and soon dropped off Snider at a restaurant parking lot, according to the arrest warrant.

 During the encounter, Irizarry and Custodio covertly surveilled Snider and the real estate broker, investigators said.